cleder/pygeoif/README.rst

 .. inclusion-marker-do-not-remove

 PyGeoIf provides a `GeoJSON-like protocol <https://gist.github.com/2217756>`_ for geo-spatial (GIS) vector data.

-Other Python programs and packages that you may have heard of already implement this protocol:
+Other Python programs and packages that you may have heard of that implement this protocol:

 * `ArcPy <https://www.esri.com/about/newsroom/arcuser/geojson/>`_